ramirza1/Rehan-Mirza/_pages/phd-guidance.md

 **Choosing recommenders:** Ideally three academic recommenders who can speak to your research potential.
 If coming from industry, include a professional supervisor who can address research capabilities.
 Choose people who know you in a research capacity and can point to specific projects.

 **When and how to ask:** Ask at least three months before your earliest deadline.
 Approach in person if possible.
 Explain your goals clearly and provide an "easy out" for potentially lukewarm recommendations.

-As mentioned earlier, a ‘recommender prospectus’, providing key details such as programs and deadlines, specific projects you’ve worked on together, and talking points you would like them to highlight, can help inform a strong recommendation letter.
+**Writing a prospectus for recommenders:** Send your letter writers a comprehensive packet containing a mini statement of purpose, list of programs, specific projects you worked on together, your CV and transcripts, talking points about your strengths, and deadlines.
+Sending an information packet shows you’re prepared and serious while providing material to help them write the strongest letter possible.

 **Managing the process:** Send reference requests as soon as possible after getting their agreement.
 Send gentle reminders two weeks before deadlines.
 Have a backup plan - identify a backup recommender in case someone can’t submit on time.